 People should always support a person to make their own decisions if they can.
-This might mean giving them information in a format that they can understand (for example this might be easy read information for a person with a learning disability) or explaining something in a different way.
+This might mean giving them information in a format that they can understand (for example this might be easy read Easy Read is a way of making written information easier to understand.
+Pictures are usually added next to the writing. information for a person with a learning disability) or explaining something in a different way.

 But if a decision is too big or complicated for a person to make, even with appropriate information and support, then people supporting them must make a ‘best interests’ decision for them.

 The 5 main principles of the Mental Capacity Act

 - Always assume the person is able to make the decision until you have proof they are not.

 - Try everything possible to support the person make the decision themselves.